 The uses for RV window coverings are more numerous than their straightforward nature might suggest.

 - They are better than standard indoor curtains for privacy while parked in a relatively public space

 - They block out the bright sun, whether you’re sleeping in, or just watching a movie.

 - Their generally reflective surfaces help keep temperatures down when RVs are parked in a particularly warm climate.

-- Like RV covers, they protect against UV rays, rust, dirt and other factors that may damage an RV, but with a much smaller surface area and much easier installation process.
+- Like RV covers, they protect against UV rays, rust, dirt, and other factors that may damage an RV, but with a much smaller surface area and a much easier installation process.